jcjollant/gakneeboard/README.md

       * TWR should be 124.700
       * Elev should be 32
       * TPA should be 1032
-      * Waterars airport code should be KRNT
+      * Watermark airport code should be KRNT
       * Rwy should be displayed in the center
   * Long airport names / select KTTA
     * Airport name should be truncated